Austria victim theory: Acknowledgement of liability

 The abandonment of the "victim theory" by the Austrian state and gradual admittance of the responsibility began in 1988.
 Austria contributed to an existing fund for Nazi victims, established a new fund and for the first time in history made payments for benefit of emigrants, and widened the scope of legally recognized victims (in particular Roma and Carinthian Slovenes).
 These actions of the state were prompted both by changes in Austrian society and by the unparalleled crisis in foreign politics.
-During the whole of Waldheim's term of office (1986–1992) Austria's international situation deteriorated; governments of the US and Israel joined the pressure made by the Jewish diasporas as they did not wanted to admit such a 'Nazi country', which had also supported Yasser Arafat and Muammar Gaddafi, to the world political stage.
+During the whole of Waldheim's term of office (1986–1992) Austria's international situation deteriorated; governments of the US and Israel joined the pressure made by the Jewish diasporas as they did not want to admit such a 'Nazi country', which had also supported Yasser Arafat and Muammar Gaddafi, to the world political stage.

 As early as 1987 Hugo Portisch, advisor of the federal chancellor Franz Vranitzky, recommended the government to immediately and unconditionally admit the responsibility of Austria and to apologize to the global Jewish community; Vranitzky concurred this opinion, but had no courage to act.
 Only in July 1991, one year before the end of Waldheim's term, when the political influence of Vranitzky and Social Democrats had noticeably increased, did the chancellor make a public apology on behalf of the nation and admit its responsibility (but not guilt) for the crimes of the past.
 But neither Americans nor Israelis were impressed by this cautious confession made inside the Austrian Parliament.
 Things started to move only after Vranitzky officially visited Israel in 1993; during his visit he admitted the responsibility not merely of the nation, but also of the state, but under the condition that the concept of a collective guilt was not applicable to Austrians.
 A year later public apologies were made by the new conservative president Thomas Klestil.